phoepsilonix/Manjaro-jp/artifacts/README.en.md

 The kererl-6.6 series is used in the official Manjaro iso, but the iso distributed here uses the newest kernel possible.
 Currently, it is kernel-6.8 series.
 We use clang instead of gcc to build the kernel and kernel modules.
 We also enable the kernel's rust support.
-If you want to use the official Manjaro kernel, install it by specifying the repository `core` as in the following command.
+If you want to use the official Manjaro kernel, install it by specifying the repository 'core' as in the following command.
 ```
 sudo pacman -S core/linux66 core/linux66-headers
 ```